KrispyTech/airneis/docs/dive-in/2024/01/2024-01-17-protect-app-secrets/2024-01-17-protect-app-secrets.md

 ## Solution

 **The right place to store secrets.**
-To store the secrets in the right place, we need to find a wayy to store our them securely in vault that allows potential identity-based secrets and encryption management system.
+To store the secrets in the right place, we need to find a way to store our them securely in vault that allows potential identity-based secrets and encryption management system.

 For this we have a few choices :